 - Thai Chile Flakes, crumbled

 Heat coconut oil in a large stock pot, soup pot or dutch oven.
-Sauté the onion, garlic, lemongrass until onion is translucent and starting to brown.
+Sauté the onion, garlic, lemongrass until onion is translucent and starting to brown, 2-3 minutes.
 Add in the ginger, coriander, cumin and red curry paste and stir for one minute.
 Then add in the pumpkin, 2 cups of the broth and the coconut milk and bring to a simmer.
 Simmer, stirring occasionally for 10-15 minutes.

 Remove the lemongrass stalk and puree the mixture in batches using a blender.
 Return to pot and add lime juice, sugar and salt.
 Taste and add more sugar or salt if desired.
 If a thinner soup is desired add in the remaining cup of broth.
 Keep warm until ready to serve.